briankoser/sfc-listeners-guide/episodes/0140-what-if-tolkien-and-lewis-wrote-together.md

   - Matt

 notable_moments:
+odd_opening: Ben acts surprised when Matt says the title.

 last_listen: 2018-11-09
 recommendation: yes
 recommendation_reason: Some fun ideas
 ---
-# Opening
-Ben acts surprised when Matt says the title.

 In 75 words or less, if Tolkien and Lewis wrote fiction together, what would they have written?

 Matt says they should get Sci-Fi Christian t-shirts